looeee/discoverthreejs-site/markdown/terms.md

 ### Governing Law & Jurisdiction

-These Terms will be governed by and interpreted in accordance with the laws of the State of Ireland, and you submit to the non-exclusive jurisdiction of the state and federal courts located in Ireland for the resolution of any disputes.---
+These Terms will be governed by and interpreted in accordance with the laws of the State of Ireland, and you submit to the non-exclusive jurisdiction of the state and federal courts located in Ireland for the resolution of any disputes.

+:)